Treviso Centrale railway station

 Treviso Centrale railway station (Stazione di Treviso Centrale) serves the city and comune of Treviso, in the Veneto region, northeastern Italy.
 Opened in 1851, the station forms part of the Venice–Udine railway, and is also a junction of three branch lines, to Montebelluna (and from there to Belluno and Calalzo along the Calalzo-Padova railway), Vicenza and Portogruaro, respectively.

 Although Treviso Centrale is currently the only railway station in Treviso, it is so named to distinguish it from the two other railway facilities within the comune boundaries: Treviso Porta Santi Quaranta (a goods yard) and the marshalling yard at Treviso Scalo Motta.

 Treviso Centrale is currently owned by Rete Ferroviaria Italiana (RFI).
 The commercial area of the passenger building is managed by Centostazioni.
 Train services to and from the station are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.